No booking fees on the app

 York to Harrogate train travel guide

-The train journey from York to Harrogate combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from York, you can get to Harrogate in just 34m, making it an ideal and convenient choice for travelling between them.
+Travelling by train from York to Harrogate is efficient and offers a scenic and comfortable experience.
+With frequent departures from York, you can reach Harrogate in just 34m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking